Sigma X-mount lenses for Fujifilm

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-In this article, I’m going to talk in detail about Sigma lenses for Fujifilm’s X mount.
-Since the beginning of 2022, Fujifilm has decided to open up its mount to other third-party brands, in particular to the highly respected Japanese brand Sigma.
+In this article, I’m going to take a closer look at Sigma lenses for Fujifilm X-mount.
+Since early 2022, Fujifilm has been opening up its mount to third-party manufacturers, including the highly respected Japanese brand Sigma.

-I’m increasingly interested in writing more specific guides on certain brands, so here’s my chance to tell you about Sigma X lenses.
-If you’re looking for photographic equipment, don’t hesitate to check out our page listing all Fujifilm X lenses, including both proprietary and third-party lenses currently available.
+I’m increasingly interested in writing more focused guides on specific brands, so this is a good opportunity to look at Sigma X-mount lenses in more detail.
+If you’re looking for photography gear, feel free to check out our page listing all Fujifilm X lenses, including both Fujifilm and third-party lenses currently available.

-Choosing a Sigma lens for your Fujifilm body can really pay off, as the brand offers very good, if not better, alternatives.
+Choosing a Sigma lens for your Fujifilm body can be a very smart move, as the brand offers some excellent alternatives, sometimes at a much better price.

 Sigma X lenses for the Fujifilm mount

-As already mentioned, Sigma has been producing lenses for this mount for Fujifilm APS-C cameras for several years now.
-If you click on the link above, you’ll find our page with all current cameras of the brand.
+As mentioned above, Sigma has now been producing lenses for this mount for Fujifilm APS-C cameras for several years.
+If you click the link above, you’ll find our page listing all current cameras from the brand.

-As a reminder, the following Sigma acronyms will help you find your way around:
+As a reminder, the following Sigma acronyms will help you understand the lineup:

-- DC DN: lens designed and optimized for APS-C hybrid cameras
+- DC DN: lens designed and optimized for APS-C mirrorless cameras

-- DG DN: dedicated lens for full-frame cameras (but can also be used on APS-C sensors)
+- DG DN: lens designed for full-frame cameras, but also usable on APS-C sensors

 - OS: means the lens has internal stabilization

-The current range of Sigma X lenses is still very limited.
-It includes the classic ultra-bright fixed focal lengths (f/1.4), which are already available for several other mounts (Sony E, Nikon Z, L-mount, etc.), the Sigma 16mm, 23mm, 30mm and 56mm.
+For this selection, the Sigma X-mount lens lineup remains relatively compact, but already very useful.
+It includes the classic bright f/1.4 prime lenses already available for several other mounts (Sony E, Nikon Z, L-mount, etc.): the Sigma 16mm, 23mm, 30mm and 56mm.

 To give you a clearer idea of the main characteristics of these lenses, I’ve summarized them in the table below.